conditionofbirds/p2p-scam-checklist/README.md

 Scammers might send PDF/PNG “statements” showing that payment was made.

 ###  How to check:
-- Confirm the **sender name matches the verified identity**.
-- Compare the **bank interface UI** to known real ones (scammers often use templates).
+Compare the **bank interface UI** to known real ones (scammers often use templates).
-- Validate presence of **transaction number**, not just “sent” message.
+Validate presence of **transaction number**, not just “sent” message.
+Personally from my exp, сheck the email address from which the statement was sent.
+It should have a reliable sender, and the official email addresses are publicly available on the bank's website.

-###  Tip:
+###  Adviec by me:
 Request delayed screenshots (10 minutes later) — scammers often can’t reproduce a time-consistent fake.
+By the way, now scammers draw up cheks and Bank Statement by any neuronet.
+You can use telegram bot (@TC_Checker_bot) for cheking PDF-valid.
+The other way, you can scan the QR even via your phone.
+95% of these cases - QR is not valid.

 ---

-## 4. Risk Factor Scoring
+## 4. Risk Factor examples
-Use a scoring system to determine release risk.
-Each inconsistency or red flag increases the threshold.
+All of that stuff below could signal you about risk

 ### Sample factors:
--  No EXIF data
+-  No EXIF data (minimal risk)
 -  QR code generic
--  Timestamp mismatch (MOST IMPORTANT!)
+-  Timestamp mismatch (ALERT!)
 -  Unverified sender name

-If total score >5 → delay transaction, request video proof or decline.

 ---

 ##  Outcome